Categories

 The Doug Wright Award for best kids’ book

-The Doug Wright Award for the year’s best kids’ book recognizes a book of any size (graphic novel, picture book, single comic, mini-comic, etc.) for young readers (ages 0 to 12) in which illustrations are integral to the story.
+The Doug Wright Award for the year’s best kids’ book recognizes a book of any size (graphic novel, picture book, single comic, mini-comic, etc.) primarily aimed at young readers (ages 0 to 12) in which illustrations are integral to the story.
+This does not include books of prose that feature decorative illustrations.
 (Books published exclusively on digital platforms are also eligible for this category.)
 Books will be judged based on the combined quality of their illustration, writing, and production.
 Books entered in this category may also be entered in the best book category.

 Entry Rules